byte4RR4Y/MerlinSuite/README.md

 # MerlinSuite
 -------------------------------------------------------------------------------------------------------------
 # A Command and Control (C2) Framework
-# with Advanced Features for debian based Linux distributions
+# with Advanced Features for Windows, Linux, MacOS, and rooted android(requires terminal like Termux)

 In today's digital world, the development of Command and Control (C2) frameworks has become a significant aspect of cybercrime and security research.
 These frameworks offer the ability to control and monitor computer